Valentin0709/valentin0709.github.io/index.md

 * heads – the first nucleotide we reach when we encounter a new base pair
 * tails – the complementary nucleotide to one of the heads met earlier

-Of course, this relative to the way we look at the molecule, if we were to read the strand from the opposite end, all heads and tails would switch places.
+Of course, this is relative to the way we look at the molecule, if we were to read the strand from the opposite end, all heads and tails would switch places.

-From this observation we can deduce the following two rules which are fulfilled for any valid folding pattern: (1) the sequence contains an equal number of heads and tail and (2) at any point, the number of heads is equal or grater than the number of tails, i.e. we can’t reach the tail of a base pair before its head
+From this observation we can deduce the following two rules which are fulfilled for any valid folding pattern: (1) the sequence contains an equal number of heads and tail and (2) at any point, the number of heads is equal or grater than the number of tails since we can’t reach the tail of a base pair before its head.

 Does this sound familiar?
 These are the same rules we use for matching parentheses in an algebraic equation: the number of open parentheses must be equal to the number of close parentheses and you can’t close more parentheses that you’ve already opened.